Technologies and Security Challenges in Metaverse: Metaverse

-Real-time interactivity in the Metaverse refers to the ability of users to interact and experience a virtual world.
+\myparait{Real-Time Interactivity:} Real-time interactivity in the Metaverse refers to the ability of users to interact and experience a virtual world.
 Changes in the virtual world are reflected immediately in response to user actions and real-world events.
 Users in the Metaverse can also interact with each other in real-time.
-Such interaction allows dynamic social, economic, and collaborative experiences \cite{yao2022metaverse, jaynes2003metaverse}.
+Such interaction allows dynamic social, economic, and collaborative experiences on virtual worlds \cite{yao2022metaverse, jaynes2003metaverse}.